Church of Saint Mary Draperis, Istanbul: History

 In 1453, a few months before the Ottoman Conquest of Constantinople, Observant Franciscan Friars completed the construction of the church of Saint Anthony of the Cypresses (Sant'Antonio dei Cipressi) in Sirkeci (at that time center of the venetian Merchants in Constantinople), on the southern bank of the Golden Horn, but soon after the Conquest they were forced to abandon it.
 After several peregrinations, in 1584 they moved to Galata, in the neighborhood of Mumhane (Candle workshop), where a Levantine woman, Clara Maria Draperis, endowed them a house with a tiny chapel.
 The altar of the chapel was adorned with a wooden icon portraying the Virgin Mary.
 The chapel burned completely in 1660, and the icon was rescued by a member of the Draperis family.
 In case of total destruction because of fire, Ottoman law imposed the restitution of the land to the State.
 Because of that, in order to rebuild the church the friars should have first asked for a Sultan's Firman allowing the reconstruction, but in absence of that the just rebuilt church was demolished in 1663 by the Ottoman government.
 The friars then abandoned the neighborhood and settled uphill in Pera, in a place named Dörtyol (four roads).
 They built there in 1678 a new church, which burned in 1697, was rebuilt and destroyed again by the strong earthquake of 1727.
 Erected once again, the edifice burned for the third time in 1767 and was finally rebuilt for the fifth time in 1769.
 After each catastrophe the icon of the Virgin could always be rescued, and embellishes still today the main altar.
-Together with St. Anthony of Padua, also on Istiklal Caddesi, and SS.
-Peter and Paul in Galata, the church was one of the three Catholic parishes in the Levantine quarter of Istanbul.
+Together with the churches of Saint Anthony of Padua, also on Istiklal Caddesi, Saint Benoit, Saint George, Saint-Louis-des-Français, and Saints Peter and Paul in Galata, the church was one of several Catholic parishes in the Levantine quarter of Istanbul.
 During the 19th century S. Mary became one of the most prestigious Catholic Churches in the city.
 In 1803 its parish had a flock of 470 Levantines, plus several Arab Catholics from Aleppo and Armenian Catholics.

 The church is still officiated by reformed Franciscan friars who offer daily masses in Italian and mass in Spanish every Sunday.

 On March 25, 1911, the icon enshrined was pontifically crowned.